Founder Note ยท Reape0r repo custody ๐Ÿ—ƒ๏ธ

-I built the SkyeVault encrypted repo rescue daemon because losing source code is not a vibe, not a learning moment, and not something I am willing to keep treating like "just remember to commit."
+I built Reape0r because losing source code is not a vibe, not a learning moment, and not something I am willing to keep treating like "just remember to commit."
 Git is one lane.
-My vault is source custody.
+Reape0r is the paid runtime agent that keeps an encrypted mutable-current mirror, leaves receipts, and gives a customer a recovery lane without handing them my full source code.

-"ShYT may crash, but Skye keeps the sKache."
+"ShYT may crash, but Reape0r keeps the sKache."
 No perfect-tech promises.
-Just proof receipts, recovery prompts, checkpoints, and rollback-aware workflows built to keep your last clean move from disappearing.
+Just paid access, proof receipts, recovery prompts, account-linked entitlements, and rollback-aware workflows built to keep your last clean move from disappearing.

 Why I Built It ๐Ÿง